 The tuner has resistive SWR bridge with a red LED, following the Sudden ATU from GQRP.
 See its manual for a schematic.
 Instead of 50 ohm resistors I use 9 parallel-connected 1/4 watt 470 ohm resistors because I had plenty of them, and this is plenty for tuning up with a 5 watt carrier.
 It even survived 100 watts for about ten seconds, before I noticed a strong smell and saw thick smoke rising from the resistors.
 Turns out the 6m and HF power settings are independent on the FT-450D, and the default is full power.
 Now the color code of the resistors is black-black-black-black, but it works all the same.

-I can tune the antenna to all bands from 80m to 6m, but for some bands it is unable to match all the way to 50 ohms.
+I can tune the antenna to all bands from 160m to 6m (and have made contacts on all of them), but for some bands it is unable to match all the way to 50 ohms.
 This is when the narrow-range automatic tuner of the FT-450D comes in handy, and in the end I got a (mostly) decent setup for 80 through 6 meters.
 Of course, a 16-meter dipole 5-8 meters up is not optimal for the lower bands, and running parallel to a wall of reinforced concrete for most of its length probably does not help either.
 But any antenna is better than no antenna, and this gets me on the air (and I've worked most of Europe already, even at QRP levels).
 The total cost should be a few tens of dollars, assuming you can find a good deal for some used variable capacitors.

 The tuner is built on a breadboard (we actually used it for cutting bread earlier) with a front of plexiglass.
 1.2 mm bare copper wire is used for most wiring, and the coil is constructed with 1.4 mm lacquered copper wire (30 turns, 50 mm diameter, tapped at 12 places with a maximum of about 20 uH).
 Suboptimal component placement meant wiring became messier than necessary.